Vaccines: two centuries of scepticism

-Wariness and outright hostility to vaccines did not start with Covid-19, they date back to the 18th century when the first shots were given.
+Wariness and outright hostility to vaccines did not start with COVID-19 but date back to the 18th century when the first shots were given.

 1796: First jab, first fears